5. Create categories, icons and put them in order

-The categories in the knowledge base helps your co-workers get a better overview and simplifies navigation.
+The categories in Internal knowledge base helps your co-workers get a better overview and simplifies navigation.
 The categories also help your users to sort your guides out.

-The knowledge base starts off with no categories and it is up to you to decide what type of categories are required to fit your business.
-Before moving on to the next step you need to decide how you want to categorize the guides that will be in the knowledge base.
+Internal knowledge base starts off with no categories and it is up to you to decide what type of categories are required to fit your business.
+Before moving on to the next step you need to decide how you want to categorize the guides that will be in Internal knowledge base.